apache/doris-website/docs/data-operate/import/data-source/aliyun-oss.md

 - Use TVF to load Aliyun OSS files into Doris, which is a synchronous load method.

 :::caution Caution
-The endpoint URLs for public and intranet access are different.
+The endpoint URLs for public and internal access are different.

-For example:
+If the server and OSS are in the same region, it is recommended to use the internal endpoint link.

-- intranet endpoint: `oss-cn-hangzhou-internal.aliyuncs.com`
+- internal endpoint: `oss-cn-hangzhou-internal.aliyuncs.com`
 - public endpoint: `oss-cn-hangzhou.aliyuncs.com`
 :::